equivalent/scrapbook2/archive/blogs/draft-decorator-validations.md

-> One more recomendation ar validation factory objects: http://blog.lunarlogic.io/2015/models-on-a-diet/
+> One other way is tho usevalidation factory objects: http://blog.lunarlogic.io/2015/models-on-a-diet/

 gg